mobiusklein/glycresoft/docs/cli-apps/database/text-glycan.rst

 =============================================

-When a comprehensive list of glycan compositions is available, you can translate them into a list encoded in `IUPAClite <../../topics/iupaclite.html>`_ with one composition per line.
+When a comprehensive list of glycan compositions is available, you can translate them into a list encoded in :ref:`IUPAClite` with one composition per line.
 Lines may have the form

 .. code-block:: Text